The Syntax of Strudel

 )

-It doesn't matter if you use spaces, tabs, or line breaks.
-You can organize the code however you prefer.
-We could write everything on a single line if we wanted to.
+It doesn't matter if you use line breaks or tabs.
+You can organize the code in whichever way makes it clearer for you.
+We could write everything in a single line if we wanted to.

 stack(s("bd - bd -"), s("- sd - sd"), s("[hh hh] [hh hh] [hh hh] [hh hh]"))